Skip to content

 Kokumi draws a hard line between three concerns that most delivery systems conflate:

-1. Intent — what should be built and how (the Recipe)
+1. Intent — what should be built and how (the Order)

 2. Artifact — what was built, exactly (the Preparation)